Cornershop: Mainstream success: 1997–2001

 The band released their critically acclaimed album, When I Was Born for the 7th Time, in September 1997.
 The album incorporates a variety of genres, combining indie rock, Britpop, electronic music, and hip-hop.
 The track "When the Light Appears Boy" features Allen Ginsberg, while "Candyman" includes Justin Warfield, and "Good to Be on the Road Back Home" features Paula Frazer.
-The band also covers The Beatles' "Norwegian Wood (This Bird Has Flown)" in Punjabi.
+The band also covers the Beatles' "Norwegian Wood (This Bird Has Flown)" in Punjabi.

 Recorded in multiple studios across London, San Francisco, and Preston, Lancashire, the album was produced by Tjinder Singh in collaboration with Dan the Automator and Daddy Rappaport.
-Rolling Stone named it one of the essential recordings of the 1990s, and it was ranked No. 1 on Spin's list of "Top 20 Albums of the Year" for 1997.
+Rolling Stone named it one of the essential recordings of the 1990s, and it was ranked No. 1 on Spins list of "Top 20 Albums of the Year" for 1997.
 The album reached No. 17 on the UK Albums Chart and was certified Gold.

-The album's lead single, "Brimful of Asha," topped John Peel's Festive 50 list in 1997 and became an international hit following a popular remix by Fatboy Slim.
+The album's lead single, "Brimful of Asha", topped John Peel's Festive 50 list in 1997 and became an international hit following a popular remix by Fatboy Slim.
 The song is a tribute to the Indian playback singer Asha Bhosle and reflects Singh's love for Trojan Records and vinyl culture.

 Cornershop took a break from touring in 1998, during which frontman Tjinder Singh and guitarist Ben Ayres worked as DJs and formed the side project Clinton.
-In 2000, they released a disco inspired album, Disco and the Halfway to Discontent, as part of their side-project.
+In 2000, they released a disco-inspired album, Disco and the Halfway to Discontent, as part of their side-project.
 This inspired the launch of the London-based club night called Buttoned Down Disco, which took its name from the third track on the album.